 Dark Leafy Greens

 Dark greens such as kale, spinach and chard do well in the freezer.
+(They are superfoods, after all!)
 Blanch in boiling water, shock in a bowl of ice water, then squeeze out as much of the water as possible.
 Pack into tight small balls and store in freezer bags.
 Thaw before adding to stir-fries, soups or sautes.

 While drying herbs is the most common way to preserve them, freezing them in ice cube trays is another genius way of saving your bounty.
 Finely chop the herbs, place them in ice trays, cover with olive oil or water, and freeze.
 You can keep them in the trays and cover with plastic wrap, or remove them and store the cubes in a freezer bag.
 Frozen herbs are great to drop in sauces, soups and stews.
 (We’ve got another 50-plus ideas here.)